opencadc/caom2tools/doc/user/cli_description.md

     pip install caom2utils
     ```

 1. Get credentials organized.
 The examples assume the use of a [.netrc file](https://www.systutorials.com/docs/linux/man/5-netrc/).
+The examples expect this file to be named `netrc` and located in the working directory.
 The .netrc file content should include the following, with cadcusername and cadcpassword replaced with your CADC username and password values:

     ````
     machine www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca login canfarusername password canfarpassword